kyverno/kyverno/charts/kyverno/README.md

 The command deploys Kyverno on the Kubernetes cluster with default configuration.
 The [installation](https://kyverno.io/docs/installation/) guide lists the parameters that can be configured during installation.

-Kyverno ClusterRole/ClusterRoleBinding names must have the suffix `:webhook`.
-Ex., `*:webhook`.
+Kyverno ClusterRole/ClusterRoleBinding names must have the suffix `:webhook` to manages the webhook configurations .
+Ex., `*:webhook` or `kyverno:webhook`.
+Other ClusterRole/ClusterRoleBinding names are configurable.

 ## Uninstalling the Chart